briebug/ngrx-auto-entity/README.md

 represents the uniquely identifying key.
 Auto-Entity will utilize this knowledge later on to achieve some of the "magic" of automatically managing entity state for you.

+#### Composite Keys

+While composite key support for more advanced applications is on our roadmap, at the current time composite keys are not directly supported.
+As one of our goals is to maintain internl compatibility with @ngrx/entity where possible, we are thinking hard on how to support composite keys (i.e. apply `@Key` to multiple properties on a model) while maintaining the standard internal state structure of entity map/id array.

 ### Services

 The model class must then have a companion service created to handle all of the standard